hoppersroppers/courses/navyCTF.md

 ---
 [//]: # (54,798,activities/page_798)
 # General Wellness
+#### Coronavirus
+   * You are likely working from home right now and should be practicing social distancing
+   * For a great unofficial guide, check out <https://arstechnica.com/science/2020/03/dont-panic-the-comprehensive-ars-technica-guide-to-the-coronavirus/>
+   * For the official .gov website, visit: <https://www.coronavirus.gov/>

 #### Hydrate Constantly
    * My life motto is "Stay Happy and Stay Hydrated", and it is inscribed in my class ring... so yeah, I take hydration seriously
    * You should be going to the bathroom every 2-4 hours